Paleo Pumpkin Banana Muffins

 4 Tbsp maple syrup (optional, to taste)

-4 Tbsp coconut flour or ½ cup almond flour (see note above)
+4 Tbsp coconut flour or ½ cup almond flour (see note below)

 2 tsp vanilla extract